 Similar to garlic, ginger is another food that often gets mentioned during the winter seasons but is perhaps best known for its anti-nausea properties.
 However, ginger can also work as a natural anti-inflammatory, helping to ease some of the swelling associated with allergies – research even backs this benefit up as a 2015 study, published in Allergic Diseases – New Insights, found that ginger capsules were able to reduce each participant’s hayfever symptoms quite significantly, tackling sneezing and sinusitis.1 That’s why it’s included in our Hayfever Blasting Smoothie!

 Simple swaps: Why not swap your cup of caffeinated tea for a spicier blend?
 Caffeine can stimulate the production of histamine, plus the milk usually found here can promote the secretion of mucus, blocking your nasal passages.
 Ginger tea, on the other hand, has natural antihistamine properties and could actually help to ease blocked, stuffy noses.
-My personal favourite ginger tea blend is Yogi Tea’s Ginger Harmony, which combines extracts of ginger with sweet cinnamon and liquorice.

 Sweet and exotic, pineapples are definitely a popular fruit to have on standby when the weather finally starts to heat up; not only do they taste great though, pineapples are an incredibly rich source of vitamin C. As I’ve already mentioned, vitamin C is a key nutrient when it comes to combating histamine (if you don’t believe me, just check out our Allergy Advisor Louise’s blog ‘7 nutritional tips to help you survive the hayfever season').
 However, pineapples aren’t just great sources of vitamin C; they also contain a potent anti-inflammatory compound, Bromelain, which could help to reduce swelling.